stavros-liaskos/notes/README.md

-# notes
+# Notes
-A personal collection of helpfull notes, simple solutions and things to keep in mind
+A collection of helpfull notes, simple solutions, hacks and and things that I stumbled upon